 We also use the above information, as well as transcripts of chat sessions, to help us determine appropriate staffing levels, to train librarians for this service, and to evaluate the service. .

 Who has access to this information?

 This information is only accessible to librarians and staff associated with the Ask A Librarian service.

 Who does the library share the information with?

-We do not share the information with anyone outside of the Library.
-Statistics generated from chat logs or e-mails, as well as anonymous excerpts, may be used for reports or publications.
+We do not share personal information collected through this service with anyone outside of the Library.
+Statistics generated from chat logs or e-mails, as well as anonymous excerpts, may be used for reports or research.
 Information about specific individuals (e.g. e-mail addresses, names, etc.) will not be shared unless ordered by a court of law or by subpoena under the USA PATRIOT Act.

 What choices do users have about the collection, use, and distribution of their information?

 If you would like, we can delete the history of your questions from the Ask A Librarian database.
 Please contact email@example.com with your name and e-mail address, as well as the date, so that we can identify the exact chat transcript(s) or e-mail(s) to delete.